Sukhadamore8766/Customer_Shopping_Trends_Analysis/README.md

 The dataset includes the following files: customer-shopping-latest-trends-dataset
 - Dataset Source : [Customer_Shopping_Trends_Analysis](/kaggle/input/customer-shopping-latest-trends-dataset/shopping_trends.csv)
+  This dataset encompasses various features related to customer shopping preferences, gathering essential information for businesses seeking to enhance their understanding of their customer base.
+The features include customer age, gender, purchase amount, preferred payment methods, frequency of purchases, and feedback ratings.
+Additionally, data on the type of items purchased, shopping frequency, preferred shopping seasons, and interactions with promotional offers is included.
+With a collection of 3900 records, this dataset serves as a foundation for businesses looking to apply data-driven insights for better decision-making and customer-centric strategies.

 ## Insights :
 1. The chart shows that "Clothing" is bought way more often than other things like "Accessories," "Footwear," and "Outerwear."